MD/MPA in Health Policy & Management

 |5th Year||Combined Medical/Wagner Curriculum-Capstone||Combined Medical/Wagner Curriculum-Capstone|

 II.
-Research Component: All students in this dual degree are required to complete a Capstone Project during the final year.
-Students may want to consider developing a research project in consultation with the School of Medicine.
-The Director of Dual MD/Master's Programs may be able to provide referrals to School of Medicine faculty with whom students can work.
+Capstone Project: All students in this dual degree are required to complete a Capstone Project during the final year.
+In addition, students may want to consider developing a research project in consultation with the School of Medicine.
+The Dual MD/Master's Programs Coordinator may be able to provide referrals to School of Medicine faculty with whom students can work.

 Currently, each program has individual tuition requirements.
-The Wagner School of Health Policy and Management provides scholarship assistance to medical students accepted to the dual degree.
+NYU Wagner provides scholarship assistance to medical students accepted to the dual degree.
 However, students should inquire with the respective schools regarding current tuition costs and financial assistance as these are subject to change.

-Current medical students applying to the program should register their intent to apply with the Director of Dual MD/Master's Programs prior to the application deadline.
+Current medical students should meet with the Dual Degree Coordinator to discuss their intent to apply prior to the application deadline.

-To speak with someone at the Wagner School of Public Service about the specifice program details, or to apply, contact:
+To speak with someone at NYU Wagner about the specific program details, or to apply, contact:

 NYU Wagner Admissions